866-386-6110 makercommons@psu.edu

 NOTE: If you do not see a queue listed, be sure to enter the class code provided by your instructor or sign up for personal printing and follow these directions for adding the queue.

-For personal Prints, select the Maker Commons Personal Submission Request Queue by clicking the radio button on the right hand side of the print queue.
+For personal Prints, select the Personal Submission Request Queue by clicking the radio button on the right hand side of the print queue and then press the Queue button at the bottom of the window.

 Select a print queue